ee10b070/MaxSubArray/README.md

 # MaxSubArray

+#download the code

 #Commands to run class

-#download the code

-# got to class path and excute follwing commands  and pass the input
+#go to class path and excute following commands  and pass the input

 javac MaxSubArray.java
 java MaxSubArray -2 1 -3 4 -1 2 1 -5 4